adrian-dalessandro/SYRAC/README.md

                          --params_dir "./config/"
 ```

+- `--experiment`: the path to the finetuning procedures (currently only finetuning/unsupervised/noisy_synth_regress, but you could write your own)
+- `--data_dir`: Path to the directory where your crowd counting dataset is located.
+- `--train_data`: Specify the top-level directory name for the training data source (e.g., "DS_NOISY_SYNTH").
+- `--test_data`: Specify the top-level directory name of your (real) crowd counting test dataset (e.g., "DS_JHU").
+- `--N`: how to patch the image, (i.e, N = 3 would split an image into a 3x3 grid)
+- `--experiment_path`: Path to the directory where pre-trained experiment results were saved.
+- `--model_path`: directory name for the pre-trained model from the ranking data pre-training step (i.e. "best_model")
+- `--params_dir`: Path to the directory containing model configuration parameters.

+This two-step process involves pre-training on ranking data to leverage ranking image pairs and then fine-tuning on noisy synthetic crowd counting data.
+Ensure that you replace the placeholders with your specific dataset and directory paths, and adjust other parameters and experiment configurations as needed for your project requirements.

 ## License

-While crowd counting has legitimate usecases, such as urban planning, event management, and retail analysis.
-However, it also involves human surveillance, which we should always be deeply skeptical of.
-Given ths, we release all source code under the Open RAIL-S LICENSE in an attempt to mitigate downstream misuse.
+Crowd counting has legitimate use cases such as urban planning, event management, and retail analysis.
+However, it also involves human surveillance, which can be misused by bad actors.
+We should always be deeply skeptical of any human surveillance use cases downstream of our research.
+Given ths, we release all of our source code under the Open RAIL-S LICENSE in an attempt to mitigate downstream misuse.